2, rue de la Ternière

 You can screw and unscrew them at will, making assembly and disassembly much easier.

-That's why we're with you every step of the way, offering prototyping, measurement and tensile strength services.
+At LGC, we understand the importance of tailoring solutions to meet your specific needs.
+That's why we're with you every step of the way, offering prototyping, measurement and pull-out services.

 What's more, our expertise enables us to help you industrialize your project by offering efficient installation and assembly solutions.